isomerpages/synapxe-healix/pages/Onboarding.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong>Register your interest through your Organization Representative</strong>
+<p><strong>Register your interest through your Organisation Representative</strong>
-<br>Share details of your use case to your Organization Representative for
+<br>Share details of your use case to your Organisation Representative for
 HEALIX with complete declaration.</p>
 </td>
 </tr>